ansible-collections/community.dns/docs/docsite/rst/hetzner_guide.rst

         # or keep the following option:
         txt_transformation: api

 When deleting a record, it depends on whether :ansopt:`value` is specified or not.
-If :ansopt:`value` is specified, the module is deleting a single DNS record, and the :ref:`community.dns.hetzner_dns_record module <ansible_collections.community.dns.hetzner_dns_record_module>` should be used:
+If :ansopt:`value` is specified, the module is deleting a single DNS record, and the :ansplugin:`community.dns.hetzner_dns_record module <community.dns.hetzner_dns_record#module>` should be used:

 .. code-block:: yaml+jinja